commercialhaskell/stack/doc/build_command.md

 * any use of `--flag *` (see below).

-`stack build --flag *:[-]<flag_name>` sets (or unsets) the specified Cabal flag for all packages (project packages and dependencies) (whether or not a flag of that name is a flag of the package).
+`stack build --flag *:[-]<flag_name>` sets (or unsets) the specified Cabal flag for all packages (project packages and dependencies) for which the flag is defined.

 This overrides:

-* any Cabal flag specifications for packages in the snapshot; and
+* any Cabal flag specifications for the relevant packages in the snapshot; and

-* any Cabal flag specifications for packages in Stack's project-level configuration file (`stack.yaml`).
+* any Cabal flag specifications for the relevant packages in Stack's project-level configuration file (`stack.yaml`).

+!!! info

+    `flag *:[-]<flag_name> inspects the Cabal file of each package in the snapshot.
+Consequently, its use will add a few seconds to the duration of a build.

 !!! note